Columbiformes / Columbidae / Columba

 Distribution & Habitat

-This species ranges across the Himalayas from Kashmir through western and central China, including southern Gansu, western Sichuan, and western Yunnan.
-Its range extends through India, Myanmar, northern and western Thailand, northern and western Laos, Pakistan, Nepal, Bhutan, and Afghanistan.
-It inhabits tall evergreen and semi-evergreen hill forests, particularly those dominated by oak and Rhododendron, from 1,800 to 4,000 meters elevation.
-During winter, it may descend to around 1,350 meters in search of food.
-While primarily resident, it undertakes local and altitudinal movements in response to food availability, with some northern populations possibly migrating south for the winter.
+Distributed across the Himalayas from Kashmir to western and central China (including southern Gansu, western Sichuan, and western Yunnan), as well as India, Myanmar, northern and western Thailand, northern and western Laos, Pakistan, Nepal, Bhutan, and Afghanistan.
+Inhabits tall evergreen and semi-evergreen hill forests dominated by oak and Rhododendron at 1,800–4,000 meters (5,900–13,100 ft).
+May descend to 1,350 meters (4,430 ft) in winter depending on food availability.

 Behavior & Ecology